MUSICLAB REAL LPC – LET THERE BE ROCK

 Sampling a guitar is one thing but creating software that can recreate all of the more delicate details in playing the instrument is another.
-In the past I have tried to use software samplers to recreate guitar parts but always giving up in frustration.
+In the past, I have tried to use software samplers to recreate guitar parts but always gave up in frustration.
 In the end, I have just hired a professional player, usually for less than I paid for the software.

-The instrument includes an impressive number of articulation techniques, such as strumming, picking, bridge mutes, harmonics, etc..
-The guitar was recorded dry, so a 3rd party amp and cabinet simulators like Amplitube or Guitar Rig will be required.
+The instrument includes an impressive number of articulation techniques, such as strumming, picking, bridge mutes, harmonics, etc. The guitar was recorded dry so 3rd party amp and cabinet simulators like Amplitube or Guitar Rig will be required.

 Other features include double tracking, humanisation, pattern manager, full songwriting mode and an intriguing Struminator.
 An interesting Floating Fret Position system simulates the change of hand position on the frets.

 The comprehensive 100+ page manual is well-written and an indication of the depth of the software.
 The self-executable installer requires around 800 megabytes.

 Real LPC is one of four available electric guitar libraries available, each covering a classic style.
 This Les Paul Custom variant squarely focuses on the stadium-rock genre.

 Setup is straightforward once you have downloaded the core installer.
 It is nice to see that MusicLabs offer a sample optimiser.
 Though all wave samples are 44.1k, you can optimise for your studio setup to any rate up to 192k.
 Extra fidelity isn’t added, but it’s a great touch to help reduce overheads on your system later.

 Once installed you will find three variations choices; Standard, dual-mono, and dual-stereo.
 If you want to double-track, you have to use one of the dual modes.